-Looking for activity programs for teens?
-Consider an outdoor activity leadership program for teens in Victoria BC like no other!
-Designed as an alternative to team sports and rec center programs, our Victoria Teen Outdoor Leadership Club teaches youth valuable life skills including leadership, planning, budgeting, fitness, healthy eating and social responsibility and more.
-Teens attend one session per week and plan outdoor activities and events such as backcountry camping trips, skiing trips, surfing trips, kayaking trips, canoeing trips, hiking trips, orienteering sessions, geocaching and fundraising on weekends and holidays.
+Looking for activities for teens or activities for pre-teens?
+Consider an outdoor leadership program for teens in Victoria BC like no other!
+Designed as an alternative to team sports and rec center programs, our Victoria Teen Outdoor Leadership Club teaches teens valuable life skills including leadership, planning, budgeting, fitness, employment, healthy eating and social responsibility and more.
+Teens attend one session per week and plan outdoor activities and events such as backcountry camping trips, skiing trips, surfing trips, kayaking trips, canoeing trips, hiking trips, orienteering sessions, geocaching and fundraising.
 They may also get the opportunity to test their new leadership skills while working with younger children.
 Younger pre-teens do similar activities and build up to the adventures of the older teens.
 This program is driven by the youth!
 Financial Assistance is available for this program.

 **Please note that there is an application process for this teen program**

-*Most activities carry and additional cost and take place at times other than during meetings.
+*Some activities carry additional costs and take place at times other than during meetings.

-The program does not run on certain days, refer to confirmation sheet.
+The program does not run on certain days, refer to the program details sheet after registration.

 Call us now at 250-888-1622 and talk to a real person!! or, if you can't talk now, please click on the following button to take you to the contact information survey (takes 1 to 2 minutes to complete) and we will get back to you within 2-5 business days.
 If you are inquiring about financial assistance, Click here.